John Lorenzo Young: Career

-In December 1851 Young travelled overland to the Mount Alexander goldfields, returning to Adelaide on board the Elizabeth a few months later.
+In December 1851, Young travelled overland to the Mount Alexander goldfields, returning to Adelaide on board the Elizabeth a few months later.
 He returned to the goldfields aboard the brig Louisa on 8 March and on 30 July arrived back in Adelaide aboard the Reliance.
 A letter later appears in the Register signed by Young and some passengers, referring to 'mutinous conduct' of the crew and commending the captain's efforts.

-In 1852 Young was persuaded to open his own school at the rear of the old chapel in Ebenezer Street off Rundle Street East, and soon moved to larger premises in Stephens Place.
+In 1852, Young was persuaded to open his own school at the rear of the old chapel in Ebenezer Street off Rundle Street East, and soon moved to larger premises in Stephens Place.
 His brother, Oliver Young, held classes for some time, and acted headmaster in 1860 while J. L. Young was away on recuperation leave, but returned to Cornwall in 1866.
 Oliver never married.

+Family

 On 29 October 1855, John married first cousin Martha Paynter Young (c.
 1829 – 6 April 1887).
 Their children included: